-For those who don’t want to go through the long and tedious process of downloading large alternative platforms fr downloading GarageBand, or those who have already used GarageBand and now wish to try out other DAWs, here’s out top picks for GarageBand alternatives:
+If not GarageBand then what?
+For those who don’t want to go through the long and tedious process of downloading large alternative platforms for downloading GarageBand, or those who have already used GarageBand and now wish to try out other DAWs, here’s out top picks for GarageBand alternatives:

 1. Mixcraft 8